ARMmbed/mbed-os-5-docs/docs/advanced/tls_porting.md

 If a hardware platform does not have a hardware entropy source to leverage into the entropy pool, alternatives have to be considered.
 As stated above, a strong entropy source is crucial for security of cryptographic and TLS operations.
 For platforms that support non-volatile memory, an option is to use the NV seed entropy source that is provided with mbed TLS.

-This makes mbed TLS use a fixed amount of entropy as a seed and update this seed each time it runs.
+This makes mbed TLS use a fixed amount of entropy as a seed and update this seed each time entropy is gathered with an mbed TLS entropy collector for the first time.
+In a simple case it means that the seed is updated after reset at the start of the first TLS connection.

-<span class="notes">**Note:** To make this option a relatively strong compromise, the seed should be initialised separately for each device with true random data at manufacture time.
+<span class="notes">**Note:** To make this option a relatively strong compromise, the seed should be initialized separately for each device with true random data at manufacture time.
 It has to be true random data, something dependant on for example the serial number is NOT secure. </span>

 ### Enabling NV seed entropy source support